NuMega

-NuMega Technologies (also known as NuMega), was a software company founded in 1987 by Frank Grossman and Jim Moskun in Nashua, New Hampshire.
-The company developed a Kernel mode debugger, now SoftICE, for MS-DOS and the Windows NT family.
+NuMega Technologies was a software company founded in 1987 by Frank Grossman and Jim Moskun in Nashua, New Hampshire.
+The company specialised in developer tools, including debuggers, profilers and runtime error-detection utilities for MS-DOS and the Windows NT family.
+Its best-known product was SoftICE, a kernel-mode debugger that ran below the operating system and was widely used by developers and security researchers.

+History

+NuMega was founded in 1987 and built its reputation on low-level debugging tools for the Windows platform.
+Its flagship product SoftICE operated at the kernel level, allowing developers to debug code that would otherwise be invisible to user-mode tools, including device drivers and operating system components.

-In 1995, the company acquired the Marquis Computing, Inc. assets VB/CodeReview and VB/FailSafe, and hired its president, Hank Marquis to manage NuMega Visual Basic products.
+In 1995, the company acquired the Marquis Computing, Inc. assets VB/CodeReview and VB/FailSafe, and hired its president, Hank Marquis to manage NuMega's Visual Basic product line.

-In December 1997, the company was acquired by Compuware, when it became NuMega Labs of Compuware.
-Less than a year after moving to Merrimack, the development lab was effectively shut down on 11 June 2007.
-In June 2009, Compuware sold the former NuMega products, the intellectual property and transferred the remaining staff to a UK-based firm named Micro Focus.
+In December 1997, NuMega was acquired by Compuware, becoming NuMega Labs of Compuware.
+The lab subsequently moved to Merrimack, New Hampshire, and was shut down on 11 June 2007.

-Mark Russinovich, a software developer who now serves as CTO of Microsoft Azure, started his career at NuMega.

-Hank Marquis, who served as a Leadership Partner at Gartner, joined Numega with the acquisition of Marquis Computing Inc.
+In June 2009, Compuware sold the former NuMega product portfolio, intellectual property and remaining staff to UK-based Micro Focus.